mercari-build/mercari-build-training/document/04-api.en.md

 Let's send a GET reaquest with cURL to the API server we launched in the previous section.

 Before sending the request with cURL, check that you can access `http://127.0.0.1:9000` in a browser and see `{"message": "Hello, world!"}` displayed.
-If not, refer to the section 4 of the previous chapter: Run Python/Go app([Python](./02-local-env.en.md#4-run-the-python-app), [Go](./02-local-env.en.md#4-run-the-go-app)).
+If not, refer to the section 4 of the STEP2: Run Python/Go app([Python](./02-local-env.en.md#4-run-the-python-app), [Go](./02-local-env.en.md#4-run-the-go-app)).

 Now, it's time to send the request with cURL.
 Open a new terminal and run the following command: